A Local First Law of Gravity

 In the absence of spacetime curvature, $\xi^a$ is tangent to the flow lines of observers with constant proper acceleration in the outward radial direction.
 The congruence of such worldlines with uniform acceleration $1/\alpha$ forms a hyperboloid asymptoting to the light cone at $P$.
 The hyperboloid is described by $r^2 = \alpha^2 + t^2$; its constant-time sections are two-spheres of radius $r(t)$ bounding a three-ball $B(t)$ (Figure 1).
 On the hyperboloid, $\xi^2 = -\alpha^2$.

 The presence of spacetime curvature necessitates a more careful treatment \cite{Parikh:2017}.
 We replace the hyperboloid by a timelike surface $\Sigma$, defined as follows.
 Let $\alpha$ be a small scale (small compared with the smallest curvature scale at $P$) with dimensions of length.
 Imagine that the radial boost vector field $\xi^a$, defined in (\ref{KV}), describes the unnormalized tangent vectors to the worldlines of a set of observers.
 Select the subset of observers who have instantaneous proper acceleration $1/\alpha$ at time $t = 0$; this subset forms a small deformation of the coordinate two-sphere $r = \alpha$.
 Next, choose another dimensionful scale $\epsilon$ and follow the chosen observers from $t = 0$ to $t = \epsilon$.
 In general, because of spacetime curvature, the observers will not maintain their acceleration.
 However, by evolving for a very short period of time, $\epsilon \ll \alpha$, the acceleration can be treated as effectively constant.
 We can therefore, in the presence of spacetime curvature, regard $\Sigma$ as the worldtube of nearly-uniformly accelerated observers (Figure 1).
 The normal to $\Sigma$ is \be n^a = \frac{t}{\alpha} \partial_t^a + \frac{r}{\alpha} \partial_r^a + \dots \; . \ee In general, the effect of spacetime curvature is to make $\Sigma$ a small deformation of the hyperboloid $r^2 = \alpha^2 + t^2$, and to limit its extent in time, $0 \leq t \leq \epsilon \ll \alpha$.
 The dominant contribution to most calculations will come from taking $\Sigma$ to be the hyperboloid; only for the entropy change will deviations from the hyperboloid be implicitly important.

-The motivation for this set-up is two-fold.
-By the Davies-Unruh effect, proper acceleration is related to temperature: \be T = \frac{\hbar}{2 \pi \alpha} \; . \ee Hence $\Sigma$ has a uniform temperature, $T$.
-(Technically, to make this identification, the acceleration should not be transient; we therefore imagine the worldlines of $\Sigma$ to continue off $\Sigma$ past $\epsilon$, holding proper acceleration fixed but no longer tracing the integral curves of $\xi^a$.)
-Also, the compactness of cross-sections of $\Sigma$ means that three-balls at any given time can have finite volume and surface area.
 Our thermodynamic system consists of the matter and gravity contained within the four-volume, $M$, bounded by $\Sigma$ and the constant-time planes $t = 0$ and $t = \epsilon$.